celonis/homcc/README.md

   ```sh
   $ HOMCC_SCHROOT_PROFILE=jammy homcc g++ foo.cpp
   ```
+  There is also the possibility to use CLI arguments or config files to specify sandboxed execution, see [Configuration](#configuration).
   Utilizable profile and container names need to be provided by the administrator of the relevant host server.